ResearchIT/RIT-Presentations/reproducibility/reproducibility.md

 * Software dependencies are complicated
 * Hardware differences
 * Numerical reproducibility (floating point errors)
+* Learning git

-Consult with [ResearchIT] for help getting projects setup using the tools available to make this easier.
+Consult with [ResearchIT] for help getting projects setupSingularity-Hub using the tools available to make this easier.

 [ResearchIT]: http://rit.las.iastate.edu